spiral/docs/templater/expert.md

 </block:content>
 ```

-This does not seems to be very useful, fortunatelly there is one (not super easy way) interesting way we can use to pass any variable to our element.
-First of all, let's try to declare widget specific variable to store values:
+This doesn't appear to be very useful.
+Fortunatelly, there is one interesting way we can use to pass any variable to our element (non-trivial).
+First of all, let's try to declare your widget specific variable to store values:

 ```html
 <extends:elements.input/>